Mental Health App Development 2025 | Features, Costs and Monetization

 The pandemic has pushed individuals even more into a mental health crisis.
 Many people have had to deal with depression, anxiety, stress, or any other mental health problems when they have to stay home for a long period of time without interacting with the outside world.

-Also according to an article from PRNewswire The development of mental health apps revenue will grow by 23.7% between 2019 to 2027.
+Also according to an article from PRNewswire The mental health app development revenue will grow by 23.7% between 2019 to 2027.

 Why Are Mental Health Apps So Popular Today?